wangzizhe/CFPNlib/docs/docs/Examples.md

 # Examples

-Here are some examples demonstrating how to implement CFPNlib.
+Here are some minimal examples demonstrating how to implement CFPNlib.

+For guidance on integrating CFPNlib into more complex system, please refer to the **Case Studies** section.